 Original plans and photos are very difficult to find.
 Plans reviewed at the time of construction generally no longer exist.
 The records of some major San Antonio architects are located in the Alexander Archives at the University of Texas in Austin, or the Daughters of the Republic of Texas Library.
 The City Clerk maintains records of city projects.
-The Conservation Society Library has a collection of building plans, historic photos, and Sanborn fire insurance maps.
+Our Library has a collection of building plans, historic photos, and Sanborn fire insurance maps.
 See our Research Tips.

 The financial aid available to help with your project depends on many different factors, such as whether your property is income-producing and whether it is a local, state, or federal landmark.
 We offer competitive building grants once a year, with applications accepted from August through September.
 Check out our Help For Your House page for our grant information and information on assistance offered by the City, the State of Texas, and help from Federal Historic Tax Credits.

 Scott’s Historic Home Improvement Contractors List is a free site that provides information about various types of contractors used by local owners of historic homes.
 The list is sorted by type of contractor and reviews are provided by actual customers.
-You can also check our Help For Your House Page (link) for additional services offered by the City of San Antonio and for federal standards and technical briefs.
+You can also check our Help For Your House Page for additional services offered by the City of San Antonio and for federal standards and technical briefs.

 No. Every building changes over time, and you are never required to “bring something back” that does not exist anymore.